Ouch! Actor Cranston hit by understudy at All-Star Celebrity Softball - ExBulletin

 Ouch!
 Actor Cranston hit by understudy at All-Star Celebrity Softball

-LOS ANGELES (AP) Bryan Cranston hoped to get a hit during the All-Star Celebrity Softball game at Dodger Stadium.
+LOS ANGELES Bryan Cranston was hoping for a hit during the All-Star Celebrity Softball game at Dodger Stadium.

 Cranston was struck in the right shoulder by a line drive from the bat of Grammy Award winner Anthony Ramos as they practiced batting in side-by-side makeshift cages outside the stadium in Saturday night baseball.